 “Sanctuary cities” and “sanctuary states” such as California, which shield illegal aliens and the criminals and terrorists among them from immigration law enforcement authorities, create a life and death nightmare for the residents of the towns, cities and states that attract aliens who face deportation from the country.

 During his administration, President George W. Bush attempted, fortunately without success, to create a “guest worker” program for millions of illegal aliens.
 Bush also played the “name game” and frequently called for “making immigrants legal” while he was, in actuality, calling for a massive amnesty program for unknown millions of illegal aliens.

-During my testimony at this hearing, I stated that any member of Congress who would vote to provide lawful status and identity documents to millions of illegal aliens should be given the "MVP Award
+During my testimony at this hearing, I stated that any member of Congress who would vote to provide lawful status and identity documents to millions of illegal aliens should be given the "MVP Award" by Al-Qaeda.

 Effective enforcement of our immigration laws, from within the interior of the United States, not only helps to prevent terrorists from setting up shop in communities around the country, but similarly combats pernicious transnational gangs, as well as drug trafficking and human trafficking organizations.

 The protection of law abiding US citizens, including lawful immigrants, is not a concern for illegal immigration extremists.
 Case in point: On September 14, 2017 the L.A.
 Times reported reported on how, under proposed legislation, the California Justice Department would oversee shared gang databases across the state.